Tips for Baking at High Altitude

 This is an easy fix though.
 You can par bake all your pie crusts, even if the recipe doesn’t call for it, as par baking will partially bake the crust without the filling in it.
 This helps prevent a soggy bottom.
 Or, if you bake your pies in an aluminum or cast iron pie pan, this really helps prevent soggy bottoms.
 This is what I do!

 Stay away from glass pie dishes, ceramic pie dishes, or any of the other pretty pie dishes and stick to a classic aluminum pie pan, like USA Pan Pie Pan.
 I bake all my pies in this USA Pan Pie Pan, and I’ll transfer it to another dish for photographing a lot of the time.
 A cast iron pie pan, like the Lodge Pie Pan is also a great option for high altitude pies, and I use this one as well.
+Check out my post The Best Nontoxic Pie Pans to Bake With for all the info on pie pans!

 What should you really do?

-But, if you are baking a fruit pie that is not high altitude specific, I wouldn’t even worry too much about it.
+If you are baking a fruit pie that is not high altitude specific, I wouldn’t even worry too much about it.
 Pies don’t rise like cakes or even cookies do.
 And fruit pies with a butter pie crust is all about the crust and filling.
 So, there’s just three things to remember about baking pies at high altitude.

 Tips for Baking Brownies at High Altitude